German Namibians: Communities

 Most of the current German Namibians are descendants of farmers, officials, craftsmen and relatives of the so-called Schutztruppe (protection troops) as well as descendants of the migration waves following both of the world wars.
 Since around 1980, an increase in tourism has led to a rise in ownership of holiday and retirement homes by Germans.
 Today many Germans in Namibia are small and medium entrepreneurs.

 Many German-speakers live in the capital, Windhoek (Windhuk), and in smaller towns such as Swakopmund, Lüderitz and Otjiwarongo, where German architecture, too, is highly visible.
 Many German Namibians are prominent in business, farming, and tourism or as governmental officials.
-For example, the first post-independence mayor of Windhoek, Björn von Finckenstein, is a German Namibian.
+For example, the first post-independence mayor of Windhoek, Björn von Finckenstein, was a German Namibian.
 The interests of the community are frequently voiced through Africa's only German-language daily, Die Allgemeine Zeitung.
 The Goethe-Institut in Windhoek lobbies on behalf of the German community.
 The legacy of German colonisation in Namibia can also be seen in the Lutheran Church, which is the largest religious denomination in the country.

 Many place names in Namibia carry names of German origin.
 The main road in the capital city, Windhoek, retained the name Kaiserstrasse ("Emperor Street") until Namibian independence in 1990.